 The Master of Public Policy curriculum is developed and updated to make sure it is reflective of the student body we serve, as well as the challenges they may face as policy analysts and creators.
 Our core courses, and electives taught within the department, are offered in the evenings in order to accommodate our many students who wish to work full time while pursuing their degree.

-The two-year course of study for the Master of Public Policy includes 42 required credit hours divided among three components- 24 core units, 15 elective units, and 3 units for a Capstone policy lab.
-The program does not require a minor; however faculty members will work with students to find appropriate electives to help develop expertise in the student’s policy area of choice.
+The two-year course of study for the Master of Public Policy includes 42 required credit hours divided among three components: 24 core units, 15 elective units, and 3 units for a Capstone policy lab.
+Faculty members will work with students to find appropriate electives to help develop expertise in the student’s policy area of choice.

 Please note that we have listed the semesters in which courses are typically taught to aid in planning, but that these are subject to change at departmental discretion.